Who Is It (Michael Jackson song)

-"Who Is It" is a song by American recording artist Michael Jackson.
-It was released by Epic Records on July 13, 1992, as the fifth single from Jackson's eighth studio album, Dangerous (1991).
+"Who Is It" is a song by the American singer and songwriter Michael Jackson.
+It was released by Epic Records in the United Kingdom on July 13, 1992, as the fourth single from Jackson's eighth album, Dangerous (1991).
+In the United States, it was released as the album's sixth single on March 29, 1993.
 The song was written and composed by Jackson, and produced by Jackson and Bill Bottrell.
 The song's lyrics pertain to despair over being left by someone you love; some critics noted a comparison to the lyrics of the song to Jackson's single "Billie Jean" from the album Thriller.
 As part of the promotion for the song, two music videos were released in 1992.
-The song was not performed by Jackson on any of his world concert tours.
+The song was not performed by Jackson on any of his tours.
 He did, however, perform a small segment of the song in his interview with Oprah Winfrey in early 1993.

 Background and composition

 "Who Is It" was recorded by Michael Jackson for his eighth studio album, Dangerous.
-Jackson wrote and composed the track, and produced it with Bill Bottrell.
+Jackson wrote and composed the track, in the key of D minor, and produced it with Bill Bottrell.
 It was released as the fifth single from Dangerous on July 13, 1992, in the UK by Jackson's record label, Epic Records.
 The lyrics of the song tell of a man who is left in despair when his lover suddenly leaves him.
 He learns that she was unfaithful to him and wants to know with whom she cheated.

 Reception

 Critical reception

 Several music critics compared "Who Is It" to Jackson's 1983 single "Billie Jean".
 Chris Lacy from Albumism described the song as a "haunting masterpiece" that "finds Jackson teeming with rage and regret when his lover leaves him unexpectedly."
-Larry Flick from Billboard called it a "stellar jam", adding that "minor-key synths and rigid rhythms underscore a white-knuckled vocal and a hook reminiscent of "Billie Jean"."
-Chris Willman of the Los Angeles Times claimed that it "recaptures some of the slinky, insinuating feel of 'Billie Jean.'"
+Larry Flick from Billboard magazine called it a "stellar jam", adding that "minor-key synths and rigid rhythms underscore a white-knuckled vocal and a hook reminiscent of 'Billie Jean'."
+Chris Willman of the Los Angeles Times claimed that it "recaptures some of the slinky, insinuating feel of 'Billie Jean'."
 Jon Pareles, a writer for The New York Times, said the song is an "imitation" of "Billie Jean".
 Alan Light of Rolling Stone noted that unlike his previous efforts, it is about betrayal.
-Jonathan Bernstein, a writer for Spin, wrote that "Who Is It" was "close skin to "Billie Jean".
+Jonathan Bernstein, a writer for Spin, wrote that "Who Is It" was "close skin to 'Billie Jean'."